How to Create a PTO Policy Blog Feature

 • Use ClickUp for FREE—forever

-It’s a cue to have a structured PTO policy.
-It helps employees take planned leaves from work, promotes work-life balance, and increases job satisfaction.
+If the answer is yes to either question, it’s a cue that you might need a structured PTO policy.
+A PTO policy helps employees take planned leaves from work, promotes work-life balance, and increases job satisfaction.

 In this blog post, we’ll share how to create a PTO policy with relevant examples.
 Let’s get started!